Convert between data formats

 argument default description

-TO required target format for output FASTQ files:
+TARGET required target format for output FASTQ files

 FQ1 required forward reads of FASTQ pair